WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/sn/sn1-11/sn3/sn3.25.en.mdx

 ---
 title: Pabbatūpama sutta - Simile Of The Mountain
 description: The Buddha shares a simile of a mountain to illustrate the inevitability of old age and death, and the importance of living by the Dhamma.
-fetter: doubt, adherence to rites and rituals, personal existence, ignorance
+fetter: doubt, adherence to rules and observances, personal existence, ignorance
 tags: mountain, old age, aging, death, wholesome conduct, merit, faith, Buddha, Dhamma, Saṅgha
 simile: mountain
 id: sn3.25